turingschool/curriculum/source/projects/jsattend.markdown

 ### Step 4 - Refactoring

-*Refactoring* is the an important part of programming -- it means taking working code and reorganizing it to make more sense, be more maintainable, and be more flexible for the future.
+*Refactoring* is an important part of programming -- it means taking working code and reorganizing it to make more sense, be more maintainable, and be more flexible for the future.

 #### Splitting a Method